astrohart/MFR/MFR.Matchers.Factories/README.md

-Provides access to the one and only instance of the object that implements the [IStringMatcherFactory](#T-MFR-Matchers-Factories-Interfaces-IStringMatcherFactory 'MFR.Matchers.Factories.Interfaces.IStringMatcherFactory') interface for renaming the files contained within a parent folder.
+Provides access to the one and only instance of the object that implements the [IStringMatcherFactory](#T-MFR-Matchers-Factories-Interfaces-IStringMatcherFactory 'MFR.Matchers.Factories.Interfaces.IStringMatcherFactory') interface that creates string matcher objects to be used in order to assist the application with renaming files in a folder that match a specific text-replacement pattern.

 <a name='M-MFR-Matchers-Factories-GetRenameFilesInFolderStringMatcherFactory-SoleInstance'></a>
 ### SoleInstance() `method`